 CAUTION!
-Before using the pixel mapping configuration file with an Mbox server, the file must be copied to the correct folder on the Mbox server.
+Before using the pixel mapping configuration file with an Mbox server, or attempting to edit it in a live session, the file must be copied to the correct folder on the Mbox server.
 Refer to "Copy To Mbox" on page 61.